chernandez7/TwitterParser/README.md

 #Idea so far:

 Python Parsing script using Twitter API with Twython wrapper saves tweets in a text file.
+Located in TwitterParser/src/ParsingEngine/bin/Debug/PythonParser/

 C# Application to properly sort tweets in data structures.
+C# Unit Tests to ensure that the above application is working.
-AHK script to regularly schedule the parser to run/update tweets.
+AutoHotKey script to run the parser to update tweets.
+(Also located with the python parser)

 #To update the tweets: